About Me: http://about.me/boadams1

 Google+: Bo Adams (mountvernonschool); Bo Adams (personal)

 Bo Adams considers himself first and foremost to be a learner.
-He treasures being a husband and a dad, as well as an educator.
-Bo identifies as a lifelong runner, and he experiences regular bouts of obsession with triathlon, mountain biking, and kayaking.
+He treasures being a dad, as well as an educator and innovator.
+Bo identifies as an adventure sport enthusiast, and he actively pursues hiking, mountain biking, rock climbing, and kayaking.
+In September 2016, he began a challenge to summit all 54 fourteeners in Colorado.
 Bo loves to read, write, draw, design, tinker, think and do.
 Bo believes any boundaries between school and life should be blurred and semi-permeable at least.
 For more than a decade, his core research question has been, “If school is meant to prepare kids for real life, then why doesn’t school look more like real life?”

-In June 2013, Bo joined Mount Vernon Presbyterian School as Chief Learning and Innovation Officer.
-Head of School Dr. Brett Jacobsen announced the appointment on May 14, and Bo could not be more excited to become a member of the team at this leading school of inquiry, innovation, and impact.
+In June 2013, Bo joined Mount Vernon Presbyterian School as Chief Learning and Innovation Officer, and Bo could not have been more excited to become a member of the team at this leading school of inquiry, innovation, and impact.
+Additionally, Bo serves as Executive Director of the Mount Vernon Institute for Innovation, a transformation design studio and PK-12 R&D lab.
+He’s extremely proud of his involvement in the establishment of the Innovation Diploma at Mount Vernon.
 Bo remains active as an edu-blogger at It’s About Learning (https://itsaboutlearning.wordpress.com) and @boadams1 on Twitter.
 Additionally, Bo regularly pursues deeper understanding in the area of “schools of the future and the future of schools.”
-Bo currently serves on the board of directors at MODA.

 From July 2012 to May 2013, Bo served as the Director of Educational Innovation at Unboundary, a strategic design studio in Atlanta, Georgia, specializing in transformational change processes, communications, and brand significance.